tkrotoff/react-form-with-constraints/README.md

 ## Browser support

 react-form-with-constraints needs [`ValidityState`](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) which is supported by all modern browsers and IE >= 10.
-It also needs a polyfill such as [core-js](https://github.com/zloirock/core-js) or [@babel/polyfill](https://babeljs.io/docs/usage/polyfill/) to support IE <= 11, see [React JavaScript Environment Requirements](https://reactjs.org/docs/javascript-environment-requirements.html).
+It also needs a polyfill such as [core-js](https://github.com/zloirock/core-js) to support IE >= 10, see [React JavaScript Environment Requirements](https://reactjs.org/docs/javascript-environment-requirements.html).

 You can use HTML5 attributes like `type="email"`, `required`, [`minlength`](https://caniuse.com/#feat=input-minlength)...